Jahidmorol/online-chef-client/README.md

 ## Technologies Used

 - Our website was built using the following technologies:

 - HTML: The structure of our website is built using HTML.

 - CSS: The styling of our website is done using CSS.

 - JavaScript: We use JavaScript to add interactivity to our website, such as dropdown menus and form validation.

+- React js : Our website was built using React js.

 - Tailwind : We use the Tailwind framework to make our website responsive and mobile-friendly.